-Working collaboratively with a partnership of like-minded organisations, OneFest will provide a platform for new and emerging talent initially in London and eventually across the UK.
+Working collaboratively with a partnership of like-minded organisations, OneFest will provide a platform for new and emerging talent initially in London and across the UK.

 OneFest will inspire, support and develop a new generation of artists, performers and music industry professionals through the creation of genuine opportunities and practical experience in the music and creative industries – ultimately contributing to the regeneration of the UK music community.

-OneFest started life as a social experiment, an intentionally diminutive event featuring the likes of Damon Albarn, Damien Rice, Laura Marling, The Magic Numbers, Rae Morris, Raghu Dixit, Dry the River and the immense power of music to bring people together, promote the value of community, sense of place and to create genuine opportunities.
+OneFest started life as a social experiment, an intentionally diminutive event featuring the likes of Frank Turner, Damon Albarn, Damien Rice, Laura Marling, The Magic Numbers, Rae Morris, Raghu Dixit, Dry the River and the immense power of music to bring people together, promote the value of community, sense of place and to create genuine opportunities.

 OneFest recognises that people want to work in the business, not only as aspiring artists and performers but also in the exciting and varied professions across the festival industry.
 People want to be part of this community.
 But all too often we hear from people, who struggle to get a foothold in the industry,

 We aim to create a hands-on approach to music industry talent development, working closely with industry partners.
 The OneFest events will provide the opportunity, the platform, information, guidance and the ongoing support to help develop a thriving music community.

 OneFest will build on its original reputation as a music festival with a social conscience, to a force behind a training programme that will help nurture a new generation of talent, who in turn will create a series of events that have real social impact and develop new audiences.

 How We Do It?